anthem53/AutoActivityManager/README.md

 + To modify Name in table
 + To add the open folder function in right click.
 + To make it possible to execute EXE file
++ To add new window for register every day or every N days.
++ To find good model for day system

+# Cenceled plan in TO DO List

++ To implement the timer system
+   - To set the time that the main program run target programs.
+      * this part is user experience part. so Need to test many times.
+   - To calculate the left time to goal time.